 Ventilation

-As with traditional tents, instant tents can get a bit humid inside, especially if you’re out in warmer weather or the capacity is maxed out with sleepers.
+As with traditional tents, instant tents can get humid inside, especially if you’re out in warmer weather or the capacity is maxed out with sleepers.
 And while humidity itself isn’t such a big problem, this inevitably and invariably leads to condensation, which is a pain in the posterior at best and a serious problem at worst.

 Proper ventilation is an important factor to think about before you make a purchase.
 Ventilation can come in many forms, but the things to look out for most when buying a tent are mesh doors and windows, ventilation panels in the walls, and ground vents, all of which will let you boost airflow when you need to without letting in any bugs.